Ontario Government apologizes to Teresa Pocock: 4 Signs of Change

 Megaphone Magazine September 2016: A Pretty Amazing Story

-Spring 2016: Human Rights Should Never Be Disabled.
+Spring 2016: Human Rights Should Be For Everybody.
 Published in the Family Support newsletter, and the Institution Watch newsletter.

 March 2015: My sister, Teresa, Just Wants To Have Fun — Outside of an Ontario Nursing Home! #humanrights –